-Before scanning the first ballot batch, confirm that Ballot Scanner displays
+Before scanning the first ballot batch, confirm that VxBatch displays

-No ballots have been scanned and that the physical scanner display shows no scans.
-If otherwise, please see Zero Ballot Scanner to reset the counter(s).
+No ballots have been scanned and that the scanner display shows no scans.
+If otherwise, you should select the

 Finished At header for that particular batch.